Alvin-Htet/Alvin-Htet.github.io/_projects/winder_retrofit/index.md

 - Ensured all components were compatible with existing infrastructure and manufacturable.

 ### Challenges and Solutions
-- Edge Alignment
-- Structural Integrity
-- Compatability
+- Compatibility: Design according to site and equipment restrictions.
+- Structural Integrity: Calculate and analyze strength of structures using FEA and calculations
-- Cutter Speed and Wiring Guide
+- Cutter Speed and Wiring Guide: Using cable guides such as IGUS

 ### Tools and Technology Used
 - Autodesk Inventor - 3D modelling, full assembly layout, technical drawings, FEA